 We would like to express our deepest gratitude to these providers, and most especially to Dr. Karim S. Malek of Good Samaritan, who cared for Jack during his last two years with utmost compassion and warmth.

-Fall 2006: Providence College showed selections from a major series of twenty-four large (6’ x 6’) portraits of Native Americans entitled “Survivors of the American Holocaust.”
-Also shown were drawings and a video about the artist and the production of the Survivors series, which spanned more than fifteen years.
+Providence College showed selections from a major series of twenty-four large (6’ x 6’) portraits of Native Americans.
+Also shown were drawings and a video about the artist and the production of the series, which spanned more than fifteen years.

 Jack was released from worldly cares on November 18, 2007 to go to, as he put it in the weeks before he died, “unencumbered space.”
 He died peacefully at home with his family after a long struggle with cancer.
 As we mourn his loss, we remember with gratitude his exemplary life and consummate mastery of his art.
 It was a privilege and honor to have his life touch ours.